V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 q: 99132954671935298039
 ```

 It worked!
-We dumped the parameters used in the private key and found the private key exponent which is the `d` numbers `124493`.
+We dumped the parameters used in the private key to find the private key exponent which is the `d` numbers `124493`.

 Now let's try to find the osu user id which match with that number.